Yangtze River By The Hudson Bay

 Dr. Carl Frederick Kupfer (Chinese Name: 库思非) does exist.

-From 1883 to 1886, Dr. Kupfer's wife, Lydia, succeeded Ms. Gertrude Howe (Chinese name: 昊格矩) as the Headmaster of a new Girl's School that would eventually become
+From 1883 to 1886, Dr. Kupfer's wife, Lydia, succeeded Ms. Gertrude Howe (Chinese Name: 昊格矩) as the Headmaster of a new Girls' School that would eventually become Girls' High (儒励女子中学).

-Girl’s High (儒励女子中学).
 It is noteworthy that Ms. Howe was Dr. Ida Kahn's adoptive mother and was equally instrumental in Dr. Mary Stone's life.
-She and another woman named Ms. Lucy H. Hoag landed in Kiukiang in 1872, and they established the first school for girls in 1873.
-They were the two earliest woman missionaries in Kiukiang, representing Woman's Foreign Missionary Society (WFMS) for the Methodist Episcopal Church.
+She and another woman, Ms. Lucy H. Hoag, arrived in Kiukiang in 1872 and established the first school for girls in 1873.
+They were the two earliest woman missionaries in Kiukiang, representing the Woman's Foreign Missionary Society (WFMS) for the Methodist Episcopal Church.

 Dr. Kuper wrote a book listed under The Cornell University Library: